cosmos/developer-portal/hands-on-exercise/2-ignite-cli-adv/8-gas-meter.md

 ## Interact via the CLI

 Here, you want to confirm that gas is consumed by different actions.
 The difficulty is that Alice's and Bob's balances in `stake` tokens change not only because of the gas used but also depending on the gas price.
-An easy measurement is to use `--dry-run`:
+An easy measurement is to use `--dry-run` (if the `dry-run` command fails, it may just be that it is broken at this version, so jump to the actual transaction):

 <CodeGroup>